L4w1i3t/Alter-Ego-AI/README.md

 ## About ALTER EGO

 ALTER EGO is an AI platform built with Electron and Python that transforms how you interact with digital personas.
-The application leverages modern NLP models, emotion detection via roberta-base-go_emotions, and realistic voice synthesis via ElevenLabs to offer a seamless conversation experience.
-You can choose between two language model backends—OpenAI GPT or Ollama—with Ollama enabled by default—and manage a persistent conversation memory using JSON and FAISS-based storage.
+The application leverages modern NLP models, emotion detection via roberta-base-go_emotions, and voice synthesis to create immersive, realistic conversations with customizable characters.

 ---

 ## Features

 - **Customizable Personalities**:
   Create, load, and switch between various personas.
-In addition to your custom characters, you can always revert to the default “ALTER EGO” persona.
+In addition to your custom characters, you can always revert to the default "ALTER EGO" persona.

 - **Backend Model Selection**:
   Choose your preferred language model backend: